Evan Mackie: Return to Europe

 No. 80 Squadron returned to the United Kingdom on 18 April to undergo training in using their Tempests as fighter-bombers.
 While there, Mackie was promoted to wing commander and offered the choice of two new commands; the first was as wing commander (flying) at No. 122 Wing, the incumbent having been killed earlier in the month, or as commander of No. 616 Squadron, the first RAF squadron to be equipped with the Gloster Meteor jet fighter.
 He chose the former and took up his new appointment on 2 May; he was immediately on flying duties, performing a reconnaissance flight in the Eutin area.
 The next day his aircraft was damaged by shrapnel from an exploding locomotive that he attacked but he was able to make a safe landing.
 Switching to another aircraft, Mackie flew another sortie the same day to Schwerin, seeking out German aircraft with No. 3 Squadron.
-The sweep resulted in 14 planes of the Luftwaffe being destroyed in the air and on the ground; Mackie was responsible for three of those on the ground.
+The sweep resulted in fourteen aircraft of the Luftwaffe being destroyed in the air and on the ground; Mackie was responsible for three of those on the ground.
 On 4 May Mackie led a similar sortie, this time with No. 486 Squadron, over the Kiel-Haderslev area, and they claimed three Fieseler Fi 156 aircraft destroyed on the ground.
 Mackie shared in the destruction of one of these.

 The war in Europe ended on 5 May, with Mackie having flown a total of 433 sorties.
-He achieved 20 aerial victories, as well as 3 shared kills, 2 probables, 10 damaged and 1 shared damaged, with 3 destroyed and 2 shared destroyed on the ground during the war.
-Of this final total, 12 kills, three shared destroyed, two probably destroyed, seven damaged and one shared damaged, was achieved while flying the Spitfire Mark V and Mark VIII.
-Mackie was also credited with five and a half kills in the Hawker Tempest.
+He achieved twenty aerial victories, as well as three shared kills, two probables, ten damaged and one shared damaged, with three destroyed and two shared destroyed on the ground during the war.
+Of this final total, twelve victories, three shared destroyed, two probably destroyed, seven damaged and one shared damaged, was achieved while flying the Spitfire Mark V and Mark VIII.
+Mackie was also credited with five and one shared victories in the Hawker Tempest.
 He was the most successful flying ace to serve with the RNZAF.